 Our Community Outreach program provides life-changing skills to Ugandans in their home communities.
 Way back in 2013, we trained a women’s group in re-usable sanitary pad making.
 These women not only continued the practice, but were inspired to redesign the product to also make diapers.
 Sales in local markets earned income to pay schools fees, renovate homes, and expand businesses.
 Today, these same women run a creative learning centre in their community.

 Our volunteers work alongside these motivated women, making jewellery, handbags, and sandals for sale in local and international markets.
 It’s an amazing way to really understand daily life for rural women in Uganda – and you learn cool new skills!

 RELATED: Discussing international volunteer impact in Uganda

-Uganda has experienced heavy rainfall since February.
+Uganda has experienced heavy rainfall since this past season.
 The different farming groups in our Agriculture and Conservation program are experiencing both successes and loss.
 One group who farms in lowland swamps had to take a break this planting season as their land is under water.
 Another has focused on hill-top tree planting to take advantage of all the water.
 And yet another lost their entire crop due to heavy winds and hail.
 They are in the process of re-planting.

 Depending on when volunteers arrive, they join in on land clearing, planting, weeding, or harvesting.
 No matter what you end up doing, it’s amazing to sweat along these hard working folks!